halfzebra/elm-examples/README.md

 - [Select2 integration into Elm application](examples/select2-integration)
 - [Elm SPA using Create Elm App](https://github.com/halfzebra/elm-spa-example)

-Hit me on Twitter with ideas or requests for new examples [@eduardkyvenko](https://twitter.com/eduardkyvenko)

 ## I want more examples

 Check-out the collection of curated examples at [Awesome Elm - Examples](https://github.com/isRuslan/awesome-elm#examples).

+## I need help

+Hit me on Twitter with ideas or requests for new examples [@eduardkyvenko](https://twitter.com/eduardkyvenko)

+Don't be a stranger, stop by at Elm [Slack](https://elmlang.slack.com/)!